 - Participation in academic conferences organized by the students of the Institute of American Studies and the Polish Diaspora, including moderation of the conference panels during the Canadian Culture Festival.

-- Organization of guest lectures for the students and scholars of the Institute of American Studies and the Polish Diaspora (including lectures of: Professor Jan Grabowski and Professor Peter Bischoff of the University of Ottawa; writers Tompson Highway and Janice Kiluk-Keefer; Senator Raynell Andreychuk; Canadian Ambassadors to Poland: Ralph Lysyszyn, Daniel Costello, David Preston, Alexandra Bugailiskis, and Stephen de Boer; Canadian Armed Forces attaché Col. Daniel Geleyn; Canadian Embassy Chargé d’Affaires Pamela Isfeld; and the political counsellor of the Canadian Embassy in Poland Jeremy Wallace.
+- Organization of guest lectures for the students and scholars of the Institute of American Studies and the Polish Diaspora (including lectures by: Professor Jan Grabowski and Professor Peter Bischoff of the University of Ottawa; writers Tompson Highway and Janice Kiluk-Keefer; Senator Raynell Andreychuk; Canadian Ambassadors to Poland: Ralph Lysyszyn, Daniel Costello, David Preston, Alexandra Bugailiskis, and Stephen de Boer; Canadian Armed Forces attaché Col. Daniel Geleyn; Canadian Embassy Chargé d’Affaires Pamela Isfeld; and the political counsellor of the Canadian Embassy in Poland Jeremy Wallace).